-Airbus frontrunner to win big Air Arabia order: sources
+Airbus frontrunner to win big Air Arabia order: Sources

 The Dubai Airshow runs from Nov 17 to 21.

-The main operation of the United Arab Emirates' only listed airline is from Sharjah airport, about 30 kilometers (18.6 miles) from Dubai International Airport, the hub of Emirates airline.
+The main operation of the United Arab Emirates' only listed airline is from Sharjah airport, about 30 kilometres (18.6 miles) from Dubai International Airport, the hub of Emirates airline.

 Air Arabia also operates from the UAE's Ras Al Khaimah airport and has ventures in Egypt and Morocco.